 Averted and played with in Mnemosyne — the main character is an office lady in her early to mid 30s whose secretary and lover appears to be around half her age, if that.
 And then we find out the office lady is a Nigh InvulnerableBadass Normal who won't ever die, which seems like bad news for their relationship, until the secretary admits that she, too, is immortal.

 Mermaid Saga.
-Even the one relationship that can avoid this has issues thanks to the disparity in emotional age between Yuta and Mana.
+Even the one relationship that can avoid this has issues thanks to the disparity in emotional age between Yuta (who became immortal 500 years ago) and Mana (sheltered and groomed for immortality).

 Played straight in Brigadoon: Marin and Melan, where the young Barrier Maiden was sent to earth for her safety.
 She's taken in by a kind Japanese family, but her sense of time is much different from theirs, and she barely ages at all before the couple die.
 She also marries their grandson, and she explains that she would die before him and that she, technically, wasn't human.
 He doesn't care and they get married anyway.
 Again, she seems as if she's in her twenties by the time he's lying on her death bed in at least his seventies.
 In the manga, at least.
 In the anime, the situation was somewhat different (and in ways, a lot more confusing).